 National park fees for Riding Mountain are kept up to date on this site.
 More information about park permits, including where to buy them, can be found here.
-Parks Canada has stated that there are many changes coming to the fees in early 2023, so that’s something to keep in mind.
+Parks Canada has stated that there are many changes in the fees in early 2023, so that’s something to keep in mind.

 Please note that a park pass is not required if you are simply driving through the park and not stopping.

 Thankfully, Riding Mountain is fairly accessible compared to many other parks around the province.
 For wheelchair users, there are all-terrain Quickie wheelchairs available for free use from the Visitor’s Centre, although it’s advised to book these in advance.
 The Visitor’s Centre, in general, is accessible, including some touch screens and audio as well as visual displays.
 Parks Canada yurts in RMNP are also mobility accessible, as they are equipped with ramps.

 Unfortunately, not all other buildings are accessible in Riding Mountain, especially some of the restaurants.
 In particular, bathrooms around the park, including in restaurants, are not always wheelchair-friendly.
 It is best to call ahead to the restaurant you would like to visit and see if they are accessible to all.
 We’re hoping that all establishments realize the importance of making their buildings accessible to all people and that this won’t be an issue in the future.